stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics2.md

 R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch"
 Copyright (C) 2016 The R Foundation for Statistical Computing
 Platform: x86_64-redhat-linux-gnu (64-bit)

-R is free software and comes with ABSOLUTELY NO WARRANTY.
-You are welcome to redistribute it under certain conditions.
-Type 'license()' or 'licence()' for distribution details.

-  Natural language support but running in an English locale

-R is a collaborative project with many contributors.
-Type 'contributors()' for more information and 'citation()' on how to cite R or R packages in publications.

-Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
-Type 'q()' to quit R.

 > fst <- read.table("HvS_OneSampPerInd.weir.fst",header=T)
 > str(fst)